apache/logging-log4j2/src/site/markdown/manual/cloud.md

 ### Sending Directly to a Log Aggregator via TCP

 Similar to sending logs to a forwarder, logs can also be sent to a cluster of aggregators.
-However, setting this up is not as simple.
-Since, to be highly available, a cluster of aggregators must be used.
+However, setting this up is not as simple since, to be highly available, a cluster of aggregators must be used.
 However, the SocketAppender currently can only be configured with a single host and port.
 To allow for failover if the primary aggregator fails the SocketAppender must be enclosed in a [FailoverAppender](appenders.html#FailoverAppender), which would also have the secondary aggregator configured.
+Another option is to have the SocketAppender point to a highly available proxy that can forward to the Log Aggregator.

+If the log aggregator used is Apache Flume or Apache Kafka (or similar) the Appenders for these support being configured with a list of hosts and ports so high availability is not an issue.

 ![Aggregator](../images/LoggerAggregator.png "Application Logging to an Aggregator via TCP")